andreashuber69/kiss-worker/README.md

 - Support for synchronous and asynchronous functions and methods
 - Automated tests for 99% of the code
 - Reporting of incorrectly implemented functions and methods
+- Tree shaking friendly (only pay for what you use)

 ## Prerequisites